AvaloniaUI/Avalonia/docs/intro.md

 ## Visual and Logical trees

-Perspex uses the same visual/logical tree separation that is used by WPF (and to some extent HTML is moving in this direction with the Shadow DOM).
+Avalonia uses the same visual/logical tree separation that is used by WPF (and to some extent HTML is moving in this direction with the Shadow DOM).
 The manner of accessing the two trees is slightly different however.
 Rather than using Visual/LogicalTreeHelper you can cast any control to an `IVisual` or `ILogical` to reveal the tree operations.
 There's also the VisualExtensions class which